Master of Studies in Law Frequently Asked Questions

 Will courses from other schools and/or previous degrees be considered for credit toward the 30 credits required for the MSL Program?

 No. Credits from prior study will not be accepted toward the completion of the MSL degree.
-However, 6 credits toward the MSL degree may be earned outside the Law School while pursuring the MSL degree.

 Yes.
-Your concentration advisor will work with you to determine the appropriateness of taking graduate level courses offered elsewhere in the University of Pittsburgh that count toward your MSL degree.
+Your specialization advisor will work with you to determine the appropriateness of taking graduate level courses offered elsewhere in the University of Pittsburgh that count toward your MSL degree.
 Students may take up to 6 credits of graduate level courses outside of the Law School with prior approval from the Program Director.
 These courses may be at other graduate or professional schools at the University of Pittsburgh, Carnegie Mellon University and Duquesne University.

 - Business Law